Freight Shipping from Toledo to Los Angeles

 How much does it cost to ship freight from Toledo to Los Angeles?

-Full truckload (FTL) rates from Toledo, OH to Los Angeles, CA currently range from $5,463-$6,734 for a standard dry van load over the 2,541-mile route.
+Full truckload (FTL) rates from Toledo, OH to Los Angeles, CA currently range $5,463-$6,734 (roughly $2.15-$2.67 per mile over 2,541 miles).
 LTL shipments typically cost $1,598-$2,560 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Toledo to Los Angeles?